 Weight loss with the sleeve

 Yes, it is possible to regain weight following gastric sleeve surgery and this tends to happen if patients return to old eating habits.
-A sleeve is extremely effective if you follow our guidelines but it is important to remember that a gastric sleeve is not a “cure” for your weight problems, rather a powerful tool to help you manage your weight.
+A sleeve is extremely effective if you follow our guidelines but it is important to remember that a gastric sleeve is not a “cure” for your weight problems, but rather a powerful tool to help you manage your weight.
 If you consume high quantities of junk food and don’t engage in physical activity, you may put weight back on, but this is the case for all weight loss options.
-It’s important to continue to plan your meals, eat small portions and to engage in physical activity in order to maximise and, more importantly, maintain your new, lower weight.
+It’s important to stick to your meal plans, eat small portions and engage in physical activity to maximise and, more importantly, maintain your new, lower weight.

 Every medical treatment has a failure rate, and the sleeve gastrectomy is no exception.
 A small proportion of sleeve patients, about 10%, won’t be successful for a variety of reasons such as an inability to comply with nutritional requirements or a lack of physical activity.
 Some patients can also experience problems if they fail to take vitamin and mineral supplements.